laravel/docs/blade.md

     {{ $attributes->whereStartsWith('wire:model')->first() }}

-<a name="checking-or-getting-attributes"></a>
-#### Checking or Getting Attributes

 If you would like to check if an attribute is present on the component, you may use the `has` method.
-This method accepts the attribute name as a parameter and returns a boolean indicating whether or not the attribute is present.
+This method accepts the attribute name as its only argument and returns a boolean indicating whether or not the attribute is present:

     @if ($attributes->has('class'))
         <div>Class attribute is present</div>
     @endif

-In addition to checking if the attribute is present, you can also get the specific attribute value by using the `get` method.
-This method does also accept the attribute name as the first parameter and will return its value.
+You may retrieve a specific attribute's value using the `get` method:

     {{ $attributes->get('class') }}